 4. All property of the University Press the title of which is capable of registration shall be registered in the name of the Chancellor, Masters, and Scholars of the University of Cambridge, or of nominees approved by the Finance Committee of the Council.

 Financial year.

-5. The financial year of the University Press shall end on 30 April.
+- 5. The financial year of the University Press shall end on 30 April. - 6.
+The Press Syndicate shall prepare, and shall publish an abstract of, the annual accounts of the University Press.